Ajay Kumar Yadav

 Ajay Kumar Yadav (born 1985) is an Indian politician from Bihar.
-He is an MLA from Atri Assembly constituency in Gaya district representing Rashtriya Janata Dal.
+He has served as MLA from Atri Assembly constituency in Gaya district from 2020 to 2025, representing Rashtriya Janata Dal.
 He won the 2020 Bihar Legislative Assembly election.

 Early life and education

 Yadav is from Atri, Gaya district.
 He runs his own milk business.
 He completed his intermediate in 2002.
 His mother, Kunti Yadav, served as an MLA from Atri constituency two times.

 Career

 Yadav won the 2020 Bihar Legislative Assembly election from Atri Assembly constituency representing Rashtriya Janata Dal.
 He polled 62,658 votes and defeated his nearest rival, Manorama Devi of JD(U), by a margin of 7,931 votes.